cms-DQM/runregistry/runregistry_backend/readme.md

 If you wish to understand how the docker files in this repository work, [read this article](https://jdlm.info/articles/2019/09/06/lessons-building-node-app-docker.html).

+## Open ID  authentication

+In order to get a **client secret**, for OpenID authentication, need to contact to DQM developer Ernesta Petraityte, *ernesta.petraityte@cern.ch*.

+When client secret will be received, it must be set as environment variable in the following file:  https://github.com/cms-DQM/runregistry/blob/master/runregistry_backend/docker-compose.development.yml

+It is important to set the environment variable CLIENT_SECRET in **production and development**.
+Otherwise, backend will not work

 ## Adding real data to your development environment's database

 It is almost useless to test Run Registry without any data that your development backend can serve.